rushabhjhaveri/Notes/Technology/AWS/Certified_Solutions_Architect_Associate/AWS_Databases.md

 * Can create read replicas of multi-AZ source databases
 * Read replicas can be promoted to be their own databases - this breaks the replication
 * Can have a read replica in a second region

+## DynamoDB ##
+Amazon DynamoDB is a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale

+It is a fully-managed database and supports both document and key-value data models

+Its flexible data model and reliable performance make it a great fit for mobile, web, gaming, ad-tech, IoT, and many other applications

+The basics of DynamoDB are as follows:
+* Stored on SSD storage
+* Spread across three geographically distinct data centers
+* Eventual consistent reads [default]
+* Strongly consistent reads

+Eventual consistent reads:
+* Consistency across all copies of data is usually reached within a second
+* Repeating a read after a short time should return the updated data [best read performance]

+Strongly consistent reads:
+* Returns a result that reflects all writes that received a successful response prior to the read